pretix/pretix-docs/docs/guides/two-factor-authentication.md

 !["Page titled 'Two-factor authentication', displaying the 'Two factor status' as 'currently' disabled, a button for adding a new registered device, and emergency tokens."](../assets/screens/account/two-factor-authentication.png "Two-factor authentication")

 On the next page, click the :btn-icon:fa3-plus: Add a new device:.
+Enter a name and choose the "Device type".
+Then, click :btn:Continue:.

+### Using a smartphone with an authenticator application

 ## Troubleshooting